wsstv/imunify360-doc/docs/hosting_panels_specific_settin/README.md

     Or you can use [WHMAPI1](https://documentation.cpanel.net/display/DD/WHM+API+1+Functions+-+modsec_enable_vendor_updates) to enable vendor auto-updates.

 * It is possible to block ModSecurity rules only for IPs that belong to some country.
 More info can be found in [FAQ](/faq_and_known_issues/#_9-disabling-waf-rules-for-certain-countries)

+### ModSecurity 3 + Apache limitations

+Since version 92, cPanel is adding experimental support of ModSecurity 3.x and starting from version 5.7, we implement **experimental** support of ModSecurity version 3 on cPanel.
+There are still some issues that prevent some Imunify360 features from working property.
+The feature limitations are:

+* working with mod_ruid2
+* working with mod_remoteip
+* app-specific ruleset feature
+* HackerTrap
+* uploaded files scanning
+* simple password redirect

 ## Plesk